AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

 directory would be the `$base` directory.

-Within the `ProductName` directory, an `etc` directory __MUST__ exist that has the JSON configuration files, and it is *RECOMENDED* that the actual JavaScript files reside in a `js` directory and CSS files reside in a `css` directory.
+Within the `ProductName` directory, an `etc` directory __MUST__ exist that has the JSON configuration files, and it is *RECOMMENDED* that the actual JavaScript files reside in a `js` directory and CSS files reside in a `css` directory.

 An example of what this would look like is at [AliceWonderMiscreations/CommonJS](https://github.com/AliceWonderMiscreations/CommonJS)